chriss3008/Food-Delivery-Site/README.md

  #Edit Profile Page
    * The current info you have saved is displayed as placeholders;
-   * You can freely edit your personal info here;
+   * You can freely edit your personal info here.

  #Edit Address Page
    * The current info you have saved is displayed as placeholders;
-   * You can freely edit your address info here;
+   * You can freely edit your address info here.